aarohi11/CoinTrackerApp/README.md

-# CoinTrackerApp
-TakeHome Exam for CoinTracker

-# Reference Documentation for project
+# Reference Documentation for running the project

-# How to run the project

 ## Backend Configuration
    - The project runs with Tomcat version 8.5.0, which can be installed from https://tomcat.apache.org/tomcat-8.5-doc/index.html.